aakcaya/nyc-taxi-spatio-temporal/README.md

 )
 ```

-The same parameters are applied identically to both H3 and square grid variants, ensuring a fair comparison.
+The same parameters are applied identically to both square grid and H3 variants, ensuring the fairness of comparison.

 ---